ARC Raiders Renegade Guide: Best Upgrades & Attachments

 • Avoid enclosed spaces where CQC-oriented enemies can close distance

-• Maintain escape routes since the slow fire rate makes fighting out of disadvantageous positions difficult
+• Maintain escape routes since the slow fire rate makes fighting out of bad positions difficult

 • Use natural cover to break line of sight between shots if needed